 Naturally, people are going to opt to spend their money with a business that was able to provide them with a good customer experience.
-Even the numbers indicate the same thing, since businesses have a 60 to 70% chance of selling to their existing customersas opposed to a 5 to 20% chance of getting to one of their new prospects to do the same.
+Even the numbers indicate the same thing since businesses have a 60 to 70% chance of selling to their existing customers as opposed to a 5 to 20% chance of getting to one of their new prospects to do the same.

 Regardless of how good your relationship with your customers is, there is always room for improvement.
-The best way to do it would be to use specialized CRM software for nurturing your customer relations, such as Daylite, which is especially useful for small, service-based businesses, while following the best CRM practices.
+The best way to do it would be to use specialized CRM for small business software made for nurturing your customer relations, such as Daylite, which is especially useful for small, service-based businesses, while following the best CRM practices.
 In order to find out which practices we are talking about, keep on reading for more details.

 1. Improve Communication with Your Customers

 This is absolutely crucial if you are providing a service for your customers.
 Sure, it’s important if you are selling a product as well, but when you provide a service, things get a little bit more personal, and leaving a good impression along with a positive experience could be what separates you from your competitors which are offering a similar service.
 According to research, by 2020, customer experience will become the main thing that separates your brand, and it will even overtake the price and the product itself in that aspect.

 When communicating with your customers, it is really important to reach out to them via those channels which they have used to follow or subscribe to your service.
 For instance, if your customers have found you on social media, they would respond better if you were to contact them via your Facebook, Twitter, or Instagram, as opposed to sending them a text or calling them.